 7. Harris’s Hawk

-The Harris’s Hawk, scientifically known as Parabuteo unicinctus.
-They are among the types of hawks in North America that are unique and social.
+The Harris’s Hawk, scientifically known as Parabuteo unicinctus, is among the unique and social hawks in North America.

 Harris’s Hawks are known for their remarkable cooperative hunting behavior, unlike many other hawk species, making them a fascinating subject of study and admiration.

-Harris’s Hawks are medium-sized, measuring 18 to 22 inches long and boasting a wingspan of approximately 3 to 4 feet.
+Harris’s Hawks are medium-sized, measuring 18 to 22 inches long and boasting approximately 3 to 4 feet wingspan.

 They have distinctive plumage, dark brown feathers on their backs and wings, and reddish-brown coloring on their shoulders and legs.